 Click here to find temporary office space in NYC

 SoHo became the best place to live in NYC for artists in the 1960s.
-With natural lighting, huge office spaces, and low rents it became an ideal location for artist lofts.
-The only problem is that the buildings were not zoned for residential living.
-A problem that was largely ignored until the early 2000s.
+Natural lighting, huge office spaces, and low rents became an ideal location for artist lofts.
+The only problem is that they did not zone the buildings for residential living.
+This was a problem that they largely ignored until the early 2000s.
 Once the artists began moving out, retail shops quickly began moving in.

 Office Space in SoHo has evolved from manufacturing and factories to a place for artists evolving into a modern destination for retail.
 Today, Silicon Alley is taking over and the best place to find an NYC office space is in SoHo.
 Being in the center of Manhattan with easy access to the rest of the city comes with huge advantages that will give your new business a distinct edge over your competition.

 When considering office space in SoHo, there are a few key things you'll want to keep in mind.

 SoHo is a highly sought-after neighborhood known for its art galleries, trendy restaurants, and high-end shopping.
 You'll want to make sure your office space is centrally located in order to take advantage of all that the area has to offer.

 Rents in SoHo can be expensive, so you'll need to make sure you're getting the most bang for your buck.
 Make sure to do your research and compare prices before signing a lease.

 SoHo is a bustling neighborhood, so you'll want to make sure your office space is large enough to accommodate your needs.
 If you're planning on expanding your business in the future, it's important to factor that into your decision-making process.

 SoHo is home to some of the best hotels, restaurants, and shopping in the city, so you'll want to make sure your office space has access to all of the neighborhood's amenities.